mongodb/mongo/README.third_party.md

 ## Libraries Imported by Tools

-The following Go libraries are vendored into the MongoDB tools.
+The following Go libraries are vendored into the MerizoDB tools.
 Their license notices are included in the `THIRD-PARTY-NOTICES.gotools` file.

 | Name                                                                |